 Red Flag #6: High pressure sales tactics / no easy way to exit the program.

 Dr. Poddar suggests asking, “if I am not finding this effective after X number of months, am I able to leave and get some money back?”
 She explains that this is so important because there’s no one program that will work for EVERYONE.
 “The reality is that programs are offering what they’re offering and patients need what they need.
 And if those two things don’t align, there has to be an easy way for you to exit that program and find a different program that works for you.”
 (It’s also worth noting that if a program is using high-pressure sales tactics, pushing you to make a decision by a certain amount of time, for example– that’s a red flag to be aware of too.)

 Dr. Poddar says her number one suggestion is to “identify your own goals and objectives for your weight management journey and make sure the program that you are part of helps you to achieve them.”
 Hopefully, these red flags have given you a place to start asking questions…

 For many people, talking to a medical professional is an important first step on the journey to reach a healthier weight in a sustainable way.
-To find a weight management physician near you, click here.
+To find a physician near you who specializes in weight management, click here.